khulnasoft/khulnasoft/doc/dev/setup/dependencies.md

 1. `asdf plugin add yarn`
 1. `asdf plugin add nodejs`
 1. We now need to be in the sourcegraph repository folder
-1. `cd WHERE_THE_SOURCEGRAPH_FOLDER_IS`
+1. `cd WHERE_THE_KHULNASOFT_FOLDER_IS`
   - if you are not comfortable with the shell:
     1. Type `cd` in the terminal
-    1. Drag and drop the folder containing Sourcegraph code from the Finder to the terminal window.
+    1. Drag and drop the folder containing Khulnasoft code from the Finder to the terminal window.
     1. Type Enter
 1. `asdf install`
 1. `pushd ..`